NethServer/nethsecurity-docs/subscription.rst

 Remove the subscription
 =======================

-When the subscription expires, or at the end of a trial period, click the :guilabel:`Cancel subscription` button.
+When the subscription expires, or at the end of a trial period, click the :guilabel:`Cancel registration` button.